Scouting in Washington, D.C.: History

-Washington D.C. was set to host the 1935 National Scout Jamboree, celebrating the 25th anniversary of the BSA, however it was canceled due to a polio epidemic, so the 1937 National Scout Jamboree became the first jamboree and was held there.
+Washington, D.C., was set to host the 1935 National Scout Jamboree, celebrating the 25th anniversary of the BSA, however it was canceled due to a polio epidemic, so the 1937 National Scout Jamboree became the first jamboree and was held there.

-On March 11, 1962 then World Chief Guide Lady Olave Baden-Powell visited for the 50th anniversary of Girl Scouts.
+On March 11, 1962, then World Chief Guide Lady Olave Baden-Powell visited for the 50th anniversary of Girl Scouts.

-Boy Scouting
+Scouting America

 National Capital Area Council

 The National Capital Area Council (NCAC) serves scouts in the Washington, D.C., Maryland, Virginia, and the United States Virgin Islands.
 The council offers extensive training, and administrative support to units.
 It is rated as a "Class 100" council by the National Council (headquarters office), which denotes that the NCAC is among the very largest in the country.
 Chartered in 1911, it is also one of the oldest.
 The council is divided into 23 districts serving ten counties in Northern Virginia, six counties in Maryland, the District of Columbia, and the US Virgin Islands.
 The council has a 2.5 to 1 ratio of youth members to adult leaders, which is among the highest of all the councils.
 The youth retention rate approaches 80%.